USS Rasher: Third and fourth war patrols, February – June 1944

 Rasher returned to the Makassar Strait-Celebes Sea area for her fourth patrol, from 30 April to 23 June 1944.
 On 11 May, she torpedoed and sank the freighter Choi Maru.
 Next to go down were the converted gunboat Anshu Maru on 29 May and the tanker Shioya Maru in the Celebes Sea off Manado on 8 June.
 On 14 June, the cargo ship Koan Maru went to the bottom, after taking a spread of torpedoes aft and capsizing.

 Fifth war patrol, 22 July – 3 September 1944

 Commander Henry G. Munson relieved Commander Laughon as commanding officer of Rasher.
-Rasher's fifth patrol was spent largely with in the South China Sea west of Luzon.
+Rashers fifth patrol was spent largely with in the South China Sea west of Luzon.

 Thirty miles south of Scarborough Shoal at 2255 5 August, Rasher launched a spread of six bow torpedoes at the largest ship in a three-ship convoy.
-Diving to avoid being rammed, Rasher's crew counted five hits and heard the sounds of a ship breaking up as the army cargo ship Shiroganesan Maru went down.
+Diving to avoid being rammed, Rashers crew counted five hits and heard the sounds of a ship breaking up as the army cargo ship Shiroganesan Maru went down.